opennode/waldur-core/docs/developer/logging.rst

 Here are the guidelines for writing good log events.

-* Use perfect tense for the message.
+* Use present perfect passive for the message.

   **Right:** :code:`Environment %s has been created.`